|Policy Title:||Approval of Sabbatical Assignments|

 II.
 Policy Statement

 - A sabbatical is a privilege granted by the university for the advancement of the university, subject to the availability of resources.
 A sabbatical assignment is an important tool in developing academic scholarship and is a time for concentrated professional development.
-It is expected that the faculty member will use the sabbatical assignment in a manner that will enhance his/her scholarly and/or teaching competence and potential for leadership and service to the university, as well as to advance departmental program goals.
+It is expected that the faculty member shall use the sabbatical assignment in a manner that shall enhance his/her scholarly and/or teaching competence and potential for leadership and service to the university, as well as to advance the primary unit's program goals.

 - After six years of service to the university on full-time appointment, a tenured member of the faculty shall become eligible for a sabbatical assignment.
 In the case of the Anschutz Medical Campus faculty, tenure-eligible and specialty-track faculty members who have attained the rank of associate or full professor are also eligible for sabbatical assignments after six years of full-time service to the university.